Downhill Skiing and Snowboarding In The Great Lakes Region

 Pennsylvania

-In Pennsylvania, similarly to New York, the best ski resorts are away from Great Lakes, further southeast.
-In the north, relatively close to Great Lakes, there is one that should be mentioned though.
+In Pennsylvania, similarly to New York, the best ski resorts are away from the Great Lakes, further southeast.
+In the north, relatively close to the Great Lakes, there is one that should be mentioned though.
 It is Seven Springs Resort.
 With 750 feet of elevation change, 1.2 miles longest run, it is at the top of the list.

 Ohio